 So there’s that.

-The ensemble of in vain strains towards escaping the erasure of the locked twelve-note tuning system which so many of us take for granted; and it expands and glows with depths and possibility and freedom, nearly achieving it several times and in different ways, only to find all its supposed progress inevitably transforming, polluting, reducing, tumbling backwards, time after time, consumed into the faceless hurricane, into the meaningless petty storm of disjointed scales and notes—
+The ensemble of in vain strains towards escaping the erasure of the locked twelve-note tuning system which so many of us take for granted; and it expands and glows with depths and possibility and freedom, nearly achieving it several times and in different ways (most tragically at the section that starts around 45:00 and evolves for the next ten minutes), only to find all its supposed progress inevitably transforming, polluting, reducing, tumbling backwards, time after time, consumed into the faceless hurricane, into the meaningless petty storm of disjointed scales and notes—

 I have been thinking a lot about in vain these days.